chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 ## Conclusion: They're setting the stage for her playability
 With all the new evidence that has surfaced so far, Signora's release is no longer a matter of *if*, but *when*.
 My prediction?
 Either 2026 in 6.x with the release of Mare Jivari, or 2027 in 7.x with Snezhnaya, maybe with her literally busting that coffin open and making a huge reveal.
 The fact that they're making her the most sought-after item in the Harbinger blind box, along with further evidence of pity-baiting, means that they're slowly bringing her back into relevance and trying to get people to talk about her more often, in order to build up hype and anticipation for her launch.

-It's honestly quite amazing to finally start seeing the light at the end of the tunnel, and I really hope her eventual resurrection would be one of Genshit's peak moments, finally silencing all the detractors for good, and maybe even get some of them to apologize for harassing Signora mains.
+It's honestly quite amazing to finally start seeing the light at the end of the tunnel, and I really hope her eventual resurrection would be one of Genshin's peak moments, finally silencing all the detractors for good, and maybe even get some of them to apologize for harassing Signora mains.